holycrap872/ucls-ms-intro-to-cs/CourseMaterials/02_scratch/01_shapes/lesson_plan.md

 ### Setup

-Have one student's maze from a previous example selected as an example.
+- Have one student's maze from a previous example selected as an example.
+- Have PRIMM square example up and ready to run in Scratch

 ### Actual Lesson

 - Review
     - How to login/log out
-    - Show a few mazes from previous class
+    - Show a a maze from previous class
     - How did we get the sprite to move more slowly?
         - Show them
         - Called frame rate... will be useful when we start to do video games
 - Today we're going to talk about loops
     - Why would you use a loop?
+        - Have them come up with a few real-life examples
+            - Breathing
+            - Going to school
     - PRIMM of square code
     - Do some examples together
         - Stress initialization